Beyond Tree Level with Solar Neutrinos: Towards Measuring the Flavor Composition and CP Violation

 With the NLO corrections included and by taking $(R_{e},\ \overline{R}_{\mu})$ as free parameters, we perform a $\chi^{2}$-fit analysis to evaluate the potential of next-generation neutrino experiments to measure $\phi_{\nu_{e}}:\phi_{\nu_{\mu}}:\phi_{\nu_{\tau}}$.

 The next-generation neutrino detectors will feature complementary advantages.
 The HK detector, which will be a $187$ kt water Cherenkov detector, will have the highest statistics in the eES channel at energies above a certain threshold.
-We assume that such threshold is the same as for Super-Kamiokande, namely $T\gtrsim 3.49$ MeV~\cite{Super-Kamiokande:2016yck}.
+We assume that the threshold is the same as for Super-Kamiokande, namely $T\gtrsim 3.49$ MeV~\cite{Super-Kamiokande:2016yck}.
 The far detector of JUNO will be a $20$ kt liquid scintillator (LS) detector and will also have high statistics in the eES channel.
-Despite the smaller fiducial mass, its detection threshold will be much lower than the one at HK due to the high light yield in LS.
-In our analysis, we assume that the threshold will be $T \gtrsim 0.1$ MeV\footnote{This is a reasonable assumption, given that KamLAND reached about $0.2$ MeV according to Ref.~\cite{Beacom:2002hs} and JUNO will have a significantly higher yield of photoelectrons with respect to KamLAND.}.
+Despite the smaller fiducial mass, its detection threshold, if neglecting cosmogenic backgrounds, could be much lower than the one at HK due to the high light yield in LS.
+If one only counts the yield of photoelectrons, the threshold is likely to reach $T \gtrsim 0.1$ MeV\footnote{This is a reasonable assumption, given that KamLAND reached about $0.2$ MeV according to Ref.~\cite{Beacom:2002hs} and JUNO will have a significantly higher yield of photoelectrons with respect to KamLAND.}.
+However, cosmogenic backgrounds~\cite{Borexino:2021pyz} pose the main challenge to the detection of low-energy events.
+In Borexino, these backgrounds are effectively reduced via a few sophisticated methods (e.g. TFC)~\cite{Borexino:2013zhu}, which enable Borexino to successfully detect the low-energy part (pp, $^7$Be, CNO) of solar neutrino spectrum.
+Since the underground depth of JUNO is about half the depth of Borexino, we anticipate that JUNO might be able to apply the same background reduction techniques to some extent.
+Hence, for JUNO, we consider two cases, denoted by JUNO$_1$ and JUNO$_2$.
+JUNO$_1$ simply assumes the effective reduction of cosmogenic backgrounds while JUNO$_2$ conservatively assumes that all eES events below 2 MeV are not discernible from the background, leading to a relatively high threshold $T \gtrsim 2$ MeV.
 The far detector of the DUNE experiment will contain $40$ kt of liquid Ar and it is anticipated to measure solar neutrinos in both CC ($\nu_{e}+{}^{40}\text{Ar}\to e^{-}+{}^{40}\text{K}$, denoted by ArCC) and eES channels~\cite{Capozzi:2018dat}.
 We assume that the threshold of ArCC process at DUNE will be $E_\nu \gtrsim 7$ MeV.
 Very recently, the THEIA experiment has been proposed~\cite{Theia:2019non}, with a $100$ kt water-based liquid scintillator (WbLS) detector placed deep underground.
 A high (low) percentage of LS in WbLS would decrease (increase) its capability of measuring the direction of interacting neutrinos, but it would lead to a lower (higher) energy threshold.
-As the percentage of LS is not determined yet, we consider the plan of using pure LS so that the energy threshold reaches the level of JUNO, at the expense of giving up on the directional sensitivity.
+If pure LS is employed, it would be very similar to Borexino, which according to Refs.~\cite{Borexino-talk,Bellini:2016kau} has detected pp neutrinos successfully with the threshold around 150-200 keV.
+If 5\% WbLS is used, then it is likely that the threshold may reach 0.6 MeV~\cite{Theia:2019non}.
+As the percentage of LS is not determined yet, we consider two configurations for THEIA, namely THEIA$_1$ using pure LS with a 0.1 MeV threshold, and THEIA$_2$ using 5\% WbLS with a 0.6 MeV threshold.
+Dark matter detectors could contribute in the NC channel by collecting coherent elactic neutrino-nucleus scattering (CE$\nu$NS) events induced by solar neutrinos.
+However, the statistics of such NC events in ton-scale detectors is low (in particular, they have not been measured to date), compared to the achieved SNO (kt-scale) observations of $\nu+{}^{2}\text{H}\to\nu+n+p$ which is also a NC channel.
+The contribution of dark matter detectors for distinguishing between solar fluxes of $\phi_\mu$ and $\phi_\tau$ is therefore expected not to be competitive to the above introduced experiments and channels.